Credits and Accreditation

 What accreditation does the programme have?

 All our courses are accredited by SNRO.
-This means that our programs meet the educational requirements in accordance with HBO.
+This means that our programmes meet the educational requirements in accordance with HBO standards (higher professional education).
 This means that you, as a future therapist, can become a member of a TCM professional association in the Netherlands and are exempt from the VAT obligation after completing the four-year course.
 On top of that many health care insurances will give partial refunds to your patient’s consultations if they have chosen a coverage for alternative medicine.

 When do the courses start?